apioo/fusio-docs/docs/installation/index.md

 * [Download](https://www.fusio-project.org/download) the latest release from Github
 * Use composer and run the command `composer create-project fusio/fusio`

-Place the script in the www directory of your web server.
+Place the script in the `www/` directory of your web server.
 After successfully downloading Fusio, please continue with the setup process.
 The setup process will help configure Fusio to work properly on your server.

 ## Setup